sirredbeard/shell-command-ranking/README.md

 # shell-command-ranking

-a dataset (command_ranking.txt) of shell commands used on popular github projects
+a [dataset](https://github.com/sirredbeard/shell-command-ranking/blob/main/command_ranking.txt) of the occurrence shell commands used on popular github projects
 includes:
 * projects labeled as "shell" programming language
 * projects tagged with the bash, zsh, fish, tcsh, and ksh topics